 Bissell Pet Hair Eraser Lithium Ion Cordless Hand Vacuum

 Right near the top of the list of hand-held vacuums is the Pet Hair Eraser from Bissell.
-With an average of 4.7 stars from over 26,000 Amazon reviewers, if you’re in the market for a cordless hand-held vacuum, this might just be the RV vacuum for you.
+With an average of 4.7 stars from tens of thousands of Amazon reviewers, if you’re in the market for a cordless hand-held vacuum, this might just be the RV vacuum for you.

-The Bissell Pet Hair Eraser has a large dirt bin and triple-level filtration and comes with a motorized brush tool, an upholstery tool, and a crevice tool.
+This vacuum features a 14V lithium-ion battery, providing the runtime you need to clean throughout a mid-size or smaller RV (up to 17 minutes).
+It also has a large dirt bin with triple-level filtration and comes with a motorized brush tool, an upholstery tool, and a crevice tool.

 This vacuum is 16 inches long but only weighs 3 pounds.
 Four lithium-ion batteries are required to run it and are included with the vacuum.
 Just remember to keep it charged!

-• Remove more embedded dirt and pet hair with a motorized brush tool and lithium ion battery, Dispose of pet hair and debris easily with a large,...
+- POWERFUL PET CLEANING.
+Remove embedded dirt and pet hair with a motorized brush tool designed specifically for homes with pets.

-This Black & Decker Dustbuster is a more typical hand-held vacuum and seems to be quite popular with almost 42,000 Amazon reviews, 87% of which are 4- and 5-star reviews.
+This Black & Decker Dustbuster is a more typical hand-held vacuum and seems to be quite popular with Amazon reviewers, 87% of whom have given it 4- and 5-star reviews.

-This little vacuum with cyclonic action weighs only 2.11 pounds and has a limited 2-year warranty.
+This compact vacuum with cyclonic action weighs only 2.11 pounds and comes with a limited 2-year warranty.

 QYHY Portable 12V Car Vacuum Cleaner